diffblue/gitlab/doc/user/project/import/github.md

 ![GitHub importer page](img/import_projects_from_github_importer_v12_3.png)

+### Check status of imports

+> Details of partially completed imports with a list of entities that failed to import [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/386748) in GitLab 16.0.

+After imports are completed, they can be in one of three states:

+- **Completed**: GitLab imported all repository entities.
+- **Partially completed**: GitLab failed to import some repository entities.
+- **Failed**: GitLab imported no repository entities.

+Expand **Details** to see a list of [repository entities](#imported-data) that failed to import.

 ## Mirror a repository and share pipeline status **(PREMIUM)**

 Depending on your GitLab tier, [repository mirroring](../repository/mirror/index.md) can be set up to keep